ScHAmPi/FanControl.HWInfo/README.md

 4. (Re)Start FanControl

 Important notes:
--Tested with HWInfo 7.02
+* Tested with HWInfo 7.02
--If you change which sensors are being exported in HWiNFO you'll need to restart FanControl or you might get unexpected results.
+* If you change which sensors are being exported in HWiNFO you'll need to restart FanControl or you might get unexpected results.
--If you see a -999 temperature somewhere it means that the plugin cannot read the sensor value from the registry for some reason.
+* If you see a -999 temperature somewhere it means that the plugin cannot read the sensor value from the registry for some reason.